Aliases for USP19 Gene

 GeneCards Summary for USP19 Gene

 USP19 (Ubiquitin Specific Peptidase 19) is a Protein Coding gene.
+Diseases associated with USP19 include Pitt-Hopkins-Like Syndrome 2.
 Among its related pathways are Deubiquitination and Ubiquitin-Proteasome Dependent Proteolysis.
-GO annotations related to this gene include cysteine-type endopeptidase activity and thiol-dependent ubiquitin-specific protease activity.
-An important paralog of this gene is USP15.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and thiol-dependent ubiquitin-specific protease activity.
+An important paralog of this gene is USP31.

 Deubiquitinating enzyme that regulates the degradation of various proteins.
 Deubiquitinates and prevents proteasomal degradation of RNF123 which in turn stimulates CDKN1B ubiquitin-dependent degradation thereby playing a role in cell proliferation.
 Involved in decreased protein synthesis in atrophying skeletal muscle.
 Modulates transcription of major myofibrillar proteins.
 Also involved in turnover of endoplasmic-reticulum-associated degradation (ERAD) substrates.
 Regulates the stability of BIRC2/c-IAP1 and BIRC3/c-IAP2 by preventing their ubiquitination.
 Required for cells to mount an appropriate response to hypoxia and rescues HIF1A from degradation in a non-catalytic manner.
 Plays an important role in 17 beta-estradiol (E2)-inhibited myogenesis.
 Decreases the levels of ubiquitinated proteins during skeletal muscle formation and acts to repress myogenesis.
 Exhibits a preference towards 'Lys-63'-linked ubiquitin chains.